We call our nationally consistent approach to working with children younger than 9 and their families the early childhood approach.

 A child younger than 6 with developmental concerns can be supported by an early childhood partner with connection to early supports.
 They may also be supported by mainstream and community services.
 Learn more about early connections.

-When we talk about developmental concerns , we are talking about children younger than 6 who are likely to meet the NDIS developmental delay criteria .
+When we talk about developmental delay , we are talking about children younger than 6 who are likely to meet the NDIS developmental delay criteria .
 This means they are considered to have a substantial reduction in functional capacity.

-This means that the everyday activities the child does or can do is at a significantly lower competency level or is substantially different when compared with children of the same age.
+This means the everyday activities the child does or can do is at a significantly lower competency level or is substantially different when compared with children of the same age.

 If you decide to apply to the NDIS, your early childhood partner can support you to apply.

-When we talk about a child with a disability we mean that they have an impairment that’s likely to be permanent.
+When we talk about a child with a disability we mean they have an impairment that’s likely to be permanent.
 The impairment could be intellectual, cognitive, neurological, sensory or physical.

 You can read more about the early intervention and disability requirements in the Our Guideline - Applying to the NDIS.